 - In a glass jar, add beeswax, cocoa butter, and coconut oil.

-- Place this glass jar, without the lid, into a small
+- Place this glass jar, without the lid, into a small pot of warm water to melt the ingredients.

 - Once the ingredients are melted, add ½ teaspoon of beetroot powder and mix well.